Stonex808/A-Mind-OS/README.md

 ## Getting Started (Scaffold)

 1. Clone or extract this repo.
 2. `scripts/setup.sh` — prepare envs, install deps.
+3. Review and adjust `config/refocus-os.toml` to fit your deployment (system limits, LLM runtime socket path, security toggles).
+The defaults ship with headless, local-first assumptions—keep secrets out of the file or rotate it into encrypted storage if needed.
-3. `scripts/dev.sh` — run local services (orchestrator, security, HUD).
+4. `scripts/dev.sh` — run local services (orchestrator, security, HUD).
-4. Open the HUD and press **Alt+Enter** to test the intent loop.
+5. Open the HUD and press **Alt+Enter** to test the intent loop.

 > Pro Tip: On supported editors, **Alt+Enter** auto-initiates the demo workflow end-to-end.